High Point University >> Academics>> Political Science>> Faculty

 Improve your research with Google Scholar (but keep in mind that for many of my assignments, you may not use outside sources)

 Welcome to my website!
-For those of you don't know me well, here is some background information about how I came to be an associate professor of political science at North Carolina's High Point University.
+For those of you don't know me well, here is some background information about how I came to be a professor of political science at North Carolina's High Point University.

 I am a native of Washington State and grew up on a small mule ranch outside of Boise, Idaho.
-My BA in political science and Spanish literature is from Oregon's Pacific University, a liberal arts college similar to where I teach now.
-After college, I worked briefly on Capitol Hill and clerked for a law office before heading to graduate school at the University of Texas at Austin to earn my PhD in political science.
+My BA in political science and Spanish literature is from Pacific University, a liberal arts college in Oregon.
+After college, I worked briefly on Capitol Hill and then for a DC law office before going to the University of Texas to earn a PhD in political science.
 While in Austin, I worked for several years as an analyst for the Irma Rangel Public Policy Institute, a non-profit research center that concentrates on urban, state, and Latino policy issues.
 Before coming to High Point University in 2004, I was a visiting professor at Lewis & Clark College and the University of Portland.

 Setzler, Mark.
 2003.
 “Recursos socioeconômicos, capital sociocultural e conhecimento político como determinantes da formulação de políticas públicas locais no Brasil.”
 Caderno CRH 39 (Jul-Dec), pp. 133-60.

 Freeman, Gary P., Luis F.B.
 Plascencia, and Mark Setzler.
 2003.
 “The Decline of Barriers to Immigrant Economic and Political Rights in the American States: 1977-2001.”
 International Migration Review 37/1 (Spring), pp. 5-23.